Double (association football): South Africa

-In South Africa, 13 teams have won the Double of the NFL / SASL / FPL / NPSL / NSL / South African Premier Division and the NFL Cup / SASF Cup / Nedbank Cup.
+In South Africa, 13 teams have won the Double of the NFL / SASL / FPL / NPSL / NSL / Premiership and the NFL Cup / SASF Cup / Nedbank Cup.

 South Sudan

-In South Sudan, only one team has won the Double of the South Sudan Football Championship and the South Sudan National Cup.
+In South Sudan, two teams have won the Double of the South Sudan Football Championship and the South Sudan National Cup.

 Sudan

 In Sudan, two teams have won the Double of the Sudan Premier League and the Sudan Cup.

 Swaziland

 In Swaziland, two teams have won the Double of the Swazi Premier League and the Swazi Cup.

 Tanzania

 In Tanzania, three teams have won the Double of the Tanzanian Premier League and the Nyerere Cup/Tanzania FA Cup.

 Togo

 In Togo, five teams have won the Double of the Togolese Championnat National and the Coupe du Togo.

 Tunisia

 In Tunisia, ten teams have won the Double of the Tunisian Ligue Professionnelle 1 and the Tunisian Cup.

 Uganda

-In Uganda, three teams have won the Double of the Ugandan Super League and the Ugandan Cup.
+In Uganda, four teams have won the Double of the Ugandan Super League and the Ugandan Cup.